jtl5770/goleds/README.md

-  * At the end of a trigger cycle of (maybe multiple) sensorledproducers (in other words: when the lights have gone off again) both multiblobproducer and cylonproducer are triggered to start (if they are enabled in the ifrst place).
+  * At the end of a trigger cycle of (maybe multiple) sensorledproducers (in other words: when the lights have gone off again) both multiblobproducer and cylonproducer are triggered to start (if they are enabled in the first place).
 They then run either their configured time or are being stopped again when another sensorledproducer cycle is being started.
   * If the multiblobproducer is started, it stops for the time of its activity a possibly running nightlightproducer.
-  * The cylonproducer does not stop the nightlightproducer
+  * This is not implemented for the cylonproducer.

-This is done so the different colors and LEDs don't mix with each other where we don't want that.
+This is done so the different colors and LEDs of the producers don't mix with each other where we don't want that.

 ### How to start the program on the Raspberry Pi

 The SPI library used really wants to have full priority for getting its timing right.
-My best experience comes from having it run in real time mode like this:
+My best experience comes from having it run in real time mode like this (Linux, don't know how the equivalent works on other OSs):

 `chrt 99 /path/to/goleds/goleds_pi -real`